shaharhikri/Compiler-sourceCode_to_IRcode/README.md

-Authors
+Authors:
-Gadi Pessah - Initial work
+* Gadi Pessah - Initial work
-Shahar Hikri - Updates according to requests
+* Shahar Hikri - Updates according to requests
-Omer Ratsabi - Updates according to requests
+* Omer Ratsabi - Updates according to requests

-* Required update made by us (in Hebrew) in file: AST_exercise_2021B.doc
+- Info about our updates (in Hebrew) in file: AST_exercise_2021B.doc (it was a task for compilation course).

 after after compilation (by 'make') - run 'myprog input_src_code_file_name'